m8taylor/Samples-of-Work/README.md

     Ridge_Results.csv.

     The next steps are to collect more data and do more cleaning.

+# Deep Learning - Automated Data Cleaning

+    The "sentences" in SalesDataSmaller.csv have a syntax that's similar to the English language.
+The sentence in the first entry of SalesDataSmaller.csv is "JCrew Metallic Striped Sweater."

+    The idea is to generate many correct sentences and randomly insert errors into those sentences.
+This gives us clean and dirty data to work with.

 # Share.py and Follow.py can be used to Interface with Webpages, without Utilizing Selenium

     Alarm.py sets off an alarm if something goes wrong.
 This helps to catch bugs.